shreyraj2002/ESRGAN-main/Contributing.md

 ## Code Reviews

 All contributions are reviewed by project maintainers.
 Please be patient during the review process and be open to feedback and constructive criticism.

-## Get Help

-If you have any questions or need assistance, please open an issue on the GitHub repository or contact us at [email@example.com](mailto:email@example.com).

 ## Thank You